am-1145/Game-Mario/README.md

 ## 🔧 Modifications

 Recent modifications to the game:

 - Adjusted Mario's movement speed for better control
 - Increased jump height to clear obstacles more easily
 - Added fullscreen functionality
 - Fixed collision detection issues

-## 📝 Credits

-Original game by Pratish Shrestha

-## 📜 License

-This project is open source and available for personal and educational use.

----

 Enjoy the game! 🍄👾